chrismacp/chrismacp.github.io/_posts/2017-10-01-managing-more-microservices.md

 60 Jenkins jobs.

-There is a Jenkins feature called a [Pipeline][2] which allows us to combine all of the jobs for one service deployment in to one.
+There is a Jenkins feature called a [Pipeline][2] which allows us to combine all of the jobs for one service deployment together in to one job.

 You can improve things further, Configuration as Code style, by using a [Jenkinsfile][3] written in Groovy to store the Jenkins pipeline deployment process in your repository alongside your source code.
+Nice!

 The end result is that we now have 10 job status' to look at instead of 60.
 We also make use of the [wall display plug-in][4] on our large team monitor to make add even more